mycampus-project/idea-barrel-backend/README.md

 ## Base URL: http://ibapi.mkayyeedev.ninja

-### Every request to the base url must contain a header field: "dev_token", and a value that is defined in the front end client assigned to that field.
+### Every request to any url derived from the base url must contain a header field: "dev_token", and a value that is defined in the front end client assigned to that field.
+A request without dev_token responds with a 404.
 <br></br>